goirijo/multishifter/docs/tutorials/ii/index.md

 | ![Slab before shifting](./licoo2_stack5.png){:width="80%"} | ![Slab after shifting](./licoo2_stack5_floor8.png){:width="80%"} |

-# Tutorial II.a: Stacking a heterostructure
+# Tutorial II.b: Stacking a heterostructure
 We can also choose to combine two different chemistries to create a heterostructure.
 We'll use [h-BN](./BN.vasp) and [graphite](../i/graphite_sliced.vasp) from [the previous tutorial](../i) as an example, or you can make the files yourself using the following data: